beckym223/manual_work/E6_long_edited.md

 cause poor decision making implies low de- mand).
 The various shortcomings that are apparent even in the presence of Social Security
-7 If they existed, one could hedge some of earnings risk  through traded indices of wages in different regions and  industries.
-One could try to approximate that through trad-  ing in assets correlated with the indices.
-8 Of course this is dependent on the relative measures of  need of singles and couples.
-VOL. 94 NO. 1
-3

 ### ---Economics-2004-0-05.txt---
 would be more severe in the absence of a pro-